qutip/qutip/doc/guide/guide-steady.rst

 .. math::
     \frac{d\hat{\rho}_{ss}}{dt}=\mathcal{L}\hat{\rho}_{ss}=0.

 Although the requirement for time-independence seems quite resitrictive, one can often employ a transformation to the interaction picture that yields a time-independent Hamiltonian.
-For many these systems, solving for the asymptotic density matrix :math:`\hat{\rho_{ss}}` can be achieved using direct or iterative solution methods faster than using master equation or Monte Carlo simulations.
+For many these systems, solving for the asymptotic density matrix :math:`\hat{\rho}_{ss}` can be achieved using direct or iterative solution methods faster than using master equation or Monte Carlo simulations.
 Although the steady state equation has a simple mathematical form, the properties of the Liouvillian operator are such that the solutions to this equation are anything but straightforward to find.

 Steady State Solutions for Arbitrary Systems
 ============================================